-As for employers, time tracking items are also important.
-You can create a list of tasks that your contractors can choose from when logging hours.
-This will give you a detailed overview of how they are spending the time they are billing you for.
-In this way, you can easily manage which areas of activity are profitable, and which ones need to be better handled.
+As for employers, time tracking specific items are also important.
+You can create a list of tasks for contractors so you get a detailed overview of how they are spending their time.
+In this way, you can easily manage which areas of activity are profitable, and which ones need to be better planned and managed.

 #4.
 Analyze time patterns

 Once you collect data from, say, a month of daily activities, it’s time to delve into it.
-First, you can look at the time spent for each of the task groups that time has been tracked for.
+First, you can look at the time spent on each task by team member, day or time of day, and more.
 This immediately gives you information about the most time-consuming tasks and projects.

 #5.
 Plan with actual data in mind

 Time tracking on its own is not enough.
-You need to incorporate the information you gather from logged hours into your scheduling process.
-Look at the tracked time and juxtapose it with your most important work goals.
+You need to incorporate the information you gather from logged hours into your other business processes.
+Look at the tracked time and compare it with your most important work goals.
 At least 50% of your logged hours should be spent doing the most critical things on your to-do list.